-If you suffer from any of these diseases or their symptoms, speak with our helpful staff at The Dolman Scleral Lens Centre Scleral Lens and Keratoconus Center.
+If you suffer from any of these diseases or their symptoms, speak with our helpful staff at Dolman Scleral Lens Centre.
 Let us help you live a higher quality of life with better, more comfortable vision.

 Scleral Lenses For Eye Allergies

 Do you have allergic reactions to pollen, dust particles, smoke, or pet dander?
 If you have persistent red, itchy, watery, and sore eyes, scleral lenses may help.
 Because they cover a large area of the eye, they can ease some of your allergy symptoms.
 That’s because the outer layer of the lens protects the eye surface, so dust and pollen can’t reach it.
 While not a complete barrier against airborne allergens, scleral lenses can minimize the reactions to these allergens, giving you more relief.

 Are Regular Contact Lenses Not Working For You?